 The Lone Star

-Despite the adoration of Michael Winner, the Lone Star is still the hippest hangout on the island.
-The ex-petrol garage retains something of an automotive aesthetic - in a good way - although the proximity to the sea, polished wooden floors and the strong blue and white colour scheme adds a nautical flavour too.
+The Lone Star remains the hippest hangout on the island.
+The ex-petrol garage retains something of an automotive aesthetic – in a good way – although the proximity to the sea and the strong blue and white colour scheme adds a nautical flavour too.

 This place can be thronging with people at dining times, especially those of a media, theatrical or otherwise creative bent, so you'll need to bear this in mind if you're considering booking a getaway in one of the four exclusive hotel rooms on site.